Russian polar expedition of 1900–1902: Second navigation

 On 19 August 1901 Zarya crossed the longitude of Cape Chelyuskin.
 Kolchak took instruments for measuring latitude and longitude and went in a kayak to the shore.
 Toll followed him in another boat, which was nearly overturned by a suddenly surfacing walrus.
 After conducting measurements and building a cairn, expedition members took a group photograph on its background.
 By noon, the group returned to Zarya, and after giving a salute in honor of Chelyuskin, continued their voyage.
 Kolchak and Seeberg processed the measurements and found that the visited cape was a little east of the Cape Chelyuskin.
 They named the new cape after the ship.

 After the departure of Kolomeitsev, all watch shifts were shared by two officers, Matisen and Kolchak.
 This forced Kolchak to reduce his scientific work to the most essential measurements.

 After passing Cape Chelyuskin, Zarya entered uncharted waters, as Nordenskiöld and Nansen sailed much farther south.
 By the order of Toll the ship was directed to the intended location of Sannikov Land.

-A brutal storm hit the ship on the night of 29 August, flooding the quarterdeck with icy water and overturning a huge wooden table in the messdeck.
+A violent storm hit the ship on the night of 29 August, flooding the quarterdeck with icy water and overturning a large wooden table in the messdeck.
 It was followed by fog, and when it dissipated, a rocky headland of Bennett Island appeared in front of the travelers.
 Toll noted in his diary that it was possible to pass 10 times near the Sannikov Land without noticing it in a fog.

-On 3 September Zarya entered Nerpichye Bay and tried to break through to a parking lot in a small harbor that was protected by a shallow from incoming icefields.
+On 3 September Zarya entered Nerpichye Bay and tried to break through to a small harbor that was protected by shallow water from incoming icefields.
 On the banks sailors spotted a small house made of driftwood and the team of Vollosovich that was awaiting them.
 Fighting with strong currents, wind and ice the schooner ran aground several times and only on 5 September reached the harbor.